Preparing for and Using Your Bed Bug Heating Equipment

 DOWNLOAD Preparing The Area for Heat Treatment HERE

 DOWNLOAD How To Use Your Heat Equipment HERE.

 DOWNLOAD Heater Toggle Switches Explained HERE

-The primary reason heat and fans in combination have become the #1 method for killing bed bugs and eggs is because the 145°F/63°C heat penetrates everything in the infested area and all bed bugs and their eggs die quickly at around 120°F/49°C.
+The main reason that heat has become the #1 method for killing bed bugs and bed bug eggs is because the 135°F/57°C heat penetrates everything in the infested area and all bed bugs and their eggs die quickly at around 120°F/49°C.

-In order to allow the heat to penetrate anywhere bed bugs (and their eggs) might be hiding you need to create enough space so the hot air can circulate and penetrate everything in the treatment area: furniture, appliances, clothing, wall hangings, behind electrical outlets and light switch plates, etc.
+For heat to penetrate everywhere bed bugs hide and lay their bed bug eggs you must create enough space for the hot air to circulate and penetrate everything in the treatment area: furniture, appliances, clothing, wall hangings, behind electrical outlets and light switch plates, etc.

 For best results follow these steps:

 - SEAL ALL VENTS, cover all windows and seams/cracks around doors with plastic sheeting (or insulation board) and blue painters’ tape – no air gets in, no air gets out during treatment.
 Turn off whole house HVAC.

 - Remove all light switch and electrical outlet plates for optimum heat penetration.